jspahrsummers/effective-code-review/Effective Code Review.md

 ## writing **good code**
 ## [fit] *if we were to write the best version of this, what would it be?*

+^ A great code reviewer is a great engineer, because being able to dig in and understanding someone else's code, as well as how to _improve_ it, are required all the time in writing code too!

+^ Note that it doesn't work the other way—not all great engineers are automatically great reviewers!
+It's an additional skill, and requires commitment to become good at.

 ---

-# [fit] Critique the **code**
-## *(not the person)*

----

 # [fit] **Unblock** others
 ## [fit] _Increase your team's productivity_

 ^ One of the most impactful things you can do is unblock your colleagues.
-PRs sitting open, unreviewed means lower productivity for everyone.
+PRs sitting open and unreviewed = lower productivity for everyone.

-^ I recommend establishing a maximum turnaround time for code reviews (e.g., 24 hours during the working week)

-^ If you're having trouble context switching, or bouncing back and forth between reviews and your own coding, establish a few recurring review times as a habit—like before starting your day, after lunch, at the end of your day
+^ I recommend establishing a maximum turnaround time for code reviews (e.g., 24 hours during the working week).
+If you're having trouble context switching, or bouncing back and forth between reviews and your own coding, establish a few recurring review times as a habit—like before starting your day, after lunch, at the end of your day

 ---

+# [fit] Critique the **code**
+## *(not the person)*

+^ You may have heard the expression, "you are not your code."
+I prefer this reversal of it.

+^ The code that someone submits should not reflect upon them _as a person_.
+Code reviews should never make it personal.
+It should be about the problem we're trying to solve, and whether this particular version of the change is the best way to do it.

+---

 # [fit] Don't assume it's **obvious**
 ## [fit] _Code changes and feedback both need explanation_

+^ Many, many important things get omitted in communication because someone assumed, "this is obvious, I don't need to say it."

+^ **Always** state your assumptions, and overcommunicate.
+Code authors, explain what you're doing and why!
+Code reviewers, explain the feedback you give, and why you believe it might help!

 ---

+^ TODO: Better linking before this slide?

 # The
 # [fit] process

+^ Okay.
+Let me share the process that I use—the one I've honed over thousands of code reviews.

 ---